shambhavi-20/cse15l-lab-reports/Week2_Lab_Report.md

   }
 ```
 - The code was updating the old array arr with the values of the new array newArray.
 So, I just interchanged the two and now the code is updating newArray.
 - The code was returning arr instead of newArray.
 But we are asked to return a new array.
 So, I changed it to the return newArray.

 # Part 3

-- Everything done Lab 2 was new for me.
-It was fun learn how to create a web server.
-A web server sounded so ambitious at first but after I dit it, it was very rewarding.
-Commiting changes to Gihub, cloning repositories to VS Code and finally playing around with the server was very fun.
-Debugging is something I ahve done before but following the steps given really helped me.
+- Everything done in Lab 2 was new for me.
+It was fun learning how to create a web server.
+A web server sounded very ambitious at first but after I did it, the process was very rewarding.
+Committing changes to Gihub, cloning repositories to VS Code, and finally playing around with the server was very fun.
+Debugging is something I have done before but following the steps given really helped me.
 It made my understanding of the code and my efficiency in finding edge cases better.